arlofonseca/fivem-parking/README.md

 - While the flexibility of accessing your vehicles from any location is undoubtedly a plus, it's worth noting that once your vehicle is impounded, the retrieval process becomes constrained to a fixed and static impound lot location unless configured otherwise.
 - Support is extended to aircraft and boats, each equipped with facilities that cater to storage and retrieval.
 - Includes a tracking system for players to locate their vehicles easily, either within their garage, on the map, or at the impound lot.
-- Administrator privileges grant access to additional management for overseeing, including tasks such as clearing vehicles left outside or in the impound lot, monitoring usage patterns, and more.
 - Possess an excess number of vehicles?
 Choose to permanently remove vehicles from your storage at any given time.
 Note that this action cannot be reversed.
 - The process of spawning vehicles is primarily handled on the server side, utilizing the non-RPC native `CreateVehicleServerSetter`.
 - Logs for specific actions are handled by ox_lib's [logger](https://overextended.dev/ox_lib/Modules/Logger/Server#liblogger) module, Discord is no longer supported.